 The Fat Transfer procedure is known in the medical world as autologous fat transplantation.
-It is minimally invasive procedure and does not require any traditional facial incisions.
+It is a minimally invasive procedure and does not require any traditional facial incisions.
 Fat Transfer involves extracting fat cells from the patient's abdomen, thighs, buttocks or elsewhere and re-injecting them beneath the facial skin.
 Fat is most often used to fill in "sunken" cheeks or laugh lines between the nose and mouth, to correct skin depressions or indentations, and to enhance the lips.
 Fat injection in the face can also make the skin look more radiant and help the skin texture and tone.
 Some believe that this process is due to stem-cell response that the skin undergoes over areas of transplanted fat.
 However, the stem-cell phenomenon is only contemplated and is not yet proven.

 After the donor site is cleansed and treated with a local anesthesia, the fat is withdrawn using a syringe with a needle attached to a suction device.
 The fat is then prepared and injected into the recipient site as micro-droplets of fat with a small needle.
 Layering these micro-droplets during injection will insure smoothness and prevent creating lumps.